rieSUMMER/rieSUMMER.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am now a Research Engineer Intern at IDEA.
-I will start my M.S. program at USC next year.
+I am now a master student at the University of Southern California.

-I was fortunate to be advised by Professor [Shenglin Zhang](http://nkcs.iops.ai/shenglinzhang/) at Nankai University.
-From March 2021-June 2021, I was advised by Dr. [Gary Becigeul](https://www.garybe.com/) from Gematria Technologies.
-From the 2021.7 until 2021.10 , I was a visiting student researcher advised by Professor [Ian Harris](https://www.ics.uci.edu/~harris/) from UC, Irvine.
+I am working as a research engineer intern at [International Digital Economy Academy](https://idea.edu.cn/).
+From March 2021-June 2021, I worked as an research intern advised by Dr. [Gary Becigeul](https://www.garybe.com/) at Gematria Technologies.
+From the July 2021-October 2021 , I was a visiting student researcher at University of California, Irvine.

-My research interests include deep learning, basically focus on natural language processing, dialogue system and open domain system.
+My research interests include Machine Learning, Natural Language Processing, and Knowledge Graph in Finance and Question Answering.